Postage stamps and postal history of the United Kingdom: Independence of the Irish Free State

-Following the Anglo-Irish Treaty of 1921, responsibility for posts and telegraphs transferred to the new Provisional Government.
-Upon the formal independence of the Irish Free State in December 1922, and then transferred to the Free State Government.
+Following the Anglo-Irish Treaty of 1921, responsibility for posts and telegraphs in what was initially called Southern Ireland transferred to the new Provisional Government.
+Upon the formal independence of the Irish Free State in December 1922, tha responsibility transferred to the Free State Government.
 A Postmaster General was initially appointed by the Free State Government, being replaced by the office of Minister for Posts and Telegraphs in 1924.
 An early visible manifestation was the repainting of all post boxes green instead of red, plus the overprinting of British postage stamps prior to the introduction of Irish stamps.

 Abdication and war

 A set of four stamps was issued in 1936 for Edward VIII before he abdicated.
 George VI's coronation was marked with a commemorative: part of an omnibus issue which included every colony in the Empire.
 New definitives featured a profile of the King on a solid colour background, based on a plaster cast by Edmund Dulac.
 This was a precursor of the Machins three decades later: see below.

-The century of the postage stamp was celebrated in 1940 with a set of six stamps depicting Victoria and George VI side by side.
+The centenary of the postage stamp was celebrated in 1940 with a set of six stamps depicting Victoria and George VI side by side.
 By the following year, wartime exigencies affected stamp printing, with the 1937 stamps being printed with less ink, resulting in significantly lighter shades.
 Post-war issues included commemoratives for the return of peace, the Silver Jubilee and the 1948 Summer Olympics in 1948, and the 75th anniversary of the UPU, in 1949.

 In 1950 the colours of all the low values were changed.
 1951 saw a new series of high values (2s 6d, 5s, 10s, £1), and two commemoratives for the Festival of Britain.